We are back with another mid-newsletter

 By Harris Sockel

-HR expert at Medium, Jessica Zwaan published a story that made me rethink how I work this summer.
-It is titled “What Tech Hasn't Learned from Hollywood” and the thesis does the following: the best teams operate like film crews.
+Jessica Zwaan, an HR expert at Medium, shared a story that made me rethink how I work this summer.
+It is titled “What Tech Hasn't Learned from Hollywood” and the thesis states that the best teams operate like film crews.
 They come together for a short time to do specific work and then disband.

 "Hollywood does not marry teams."
 Zwaan writes.
 "They have beautiful and intense project-based work."
 No one is monogamous (when I work) no one is.

 In tech and almost every industry, work operates differently.
-Teams last for years and are often relevant.
+Teams last for years and are often highly relevant.
 Inertia determines much of what we do.
-We build cozy, long-term relationships, but sometimes they are unproductive, sometimes they are unproductive.
+We build cozy, long-term relationships, but sometimes they are unproductive.

 To address this issue, Medium initially experimented with Holacracy.
 The Greek word holon means “whole” and (unlike democracy or dictatorship) “Holacracy” consists of autonomous units that operate independently and collaborate with each other.

-It is a lowercase freewheeling organizational structure reminiscent of Hollywood.
+It is a lowercase Hollywood-esque freewheeling organizational structure.
 When Medium tried it, there was no durable hierarchy or pyramid-shaped organizational chart.
 People gathered to do specific work.
 Teams formed and dissolved like clouds.
 It was a bit strange (there were no bosses!
 Or titles!).
 We discarded it because it was chaotic, but the ideals and principles stuck.
 They were so influential that they were quoted in O'Reilly's book on building great teams.

 1. Individuals can always create change.